Larry Miller, Betheny Gross and Monica Ouijdani

 1) How is student-centered learning delivered?,

-2) What resources are needed to implement student-centered learning?,
+2) What publications are needed to implement student-centered learning?,

 3) How does district spending on student-centered learning compare with spending on traditional schools?